 The dose will go up gradually until you get to what’s called a maintenance dose.
 After that, you’ll usually get a shot every 2-4 weeks for 4-5 months.
 Then your doctor will gradually increase the time between shots until you’re getting them about once a month for 3-5 years.
 During that time, your allergy symptoms will get better and may even go away.
 If your symptoms haven't improved after a year of shots, your doctor will talk to you about other treatment options.

 How Should I Prepare for Allergy Shots?

 You may want to avoid exercise or doing anything strenuous for two hours before and after your appointment.
 That’s because exercise may increase blood flow to the tissues and cause the allergens to spread throughout the body faster.
 It’s not likely to cause a serious problem, but it’s best to be safe.

 Tell your doctor about any other medicines or herbs and supplements you are taking.
 Some medications interfere with the treatment or increase the risk of side effects.
 You may need to stop allergy shots if you are taking these medications.

 If you’re pregnant or planning to get pregnant, ask your doctor whether you should continue to get allergy shots.

 What Should I Expect After Allergy Shots?

-Usually, you’ll stay at the doctor’s office for about 30 minutes after receiving an allergy shot to make sure that you don't develop side effects like itchy eyes, shortness of breath, runny nose, or tight throat.
-If you get these symptoms after you leave, go back to your doctor's office or go to the nearest emergency room.
+Usually, you’ll stay at the doctor’s office for about 30 minutes after receiving an allergy shot to make sure you don't develop side effects like itchy eyes, shortness of breath, runny nose, or tight throat.
+If you get these symptoms after you leave, go back to your doctor's office or to the nearest emergency room.